Cerebral palsy is a complex condition and may, in some cases, have been caused by an injury suffered before, during or just after birth.

 Our team of birth injury specialists work on a no win no fee basis.
 We have a strong track record gained over 25+ years in this complex area of law.

 If you believe that your child’s cerebral palsy could have been prevented with the appropriate level of medical care, we are here to listen, and to help.
-You can hear from some of our clients here.
+Hear from some of our clients.